suhaib8565/kai84/README.md

 <p><a href="https://heroku.com/deploy"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-green?style=for-the-badge&logo=heroku" width="200""/></a></p>

 ## Original repo
-I modified the compresor queue repo built by danish
-I just know ffmpeg and python a bit
+I Modified The Compresor Queue Repo built by Danish Ser I Just Know Ffmpeg and Python A Bit
 I fixed the queue work and made the dealing of bot with users a bit fantastic

 Thanks

+  ## Future Work
+  To Add Thumbnail Directly in Telegram To Use That Thumbnail